-- Incorporate knowledge and theories from nursing and other supportive disciplines into advanced nursing practice. - Display competence within the legal scope of practice for the chosen specialization. - · Evaluate and utilize research within advanced nursing practice. - Integrate cultural learning into nursing practice to effectively tailor health care to the diverse life ways of clients. - Seek to decrease health disparities among populations by addressing socioeconomic-political- cultural determinants of health. - Use leadership, administration, and teaching strategies to improve nursing practice and health care delivery. - Assume accountability to influence health policy, improve healthcare delivery, address the diversity of health care needs, and advance the nursing profession. - Contribute to the advancement of the science of nursing serving rural and underserved populations.
+- Incorporate knowledge and theories from nursing and other supportive disciplines.. - Display competence within the legal scope of practice for the chosen specialization. - · Evaluate and utilize research.. - Integrate cultural learning into nursing practice to effectively tailor health care to the diverse life ways of clients. - Seek to decrease health disparities among populations by addressing socioeconomic-political- cultural determinants of health. - Use leadership, administration, and teaching strategies to improve nursing practice and health care delivery. - Assume accountability to influence health policy, improve healthcare delivery, address the diversity of health care needs, and advance the nursing profession.